Pierre-François-Léonard Fontaine: Partnership with Percier

 Fontaine married late in life and adopted the daughter of his wife.
-Following Charles Percier's death in 1838, Fontaine designed a tomb for him in their characteristic style in the Pere Lachaise Cemetery.
+Following Charles Percier's death in 1838, Fontaine designed a tomb for him in their characteristic style in the Père Lachaise Cemetery.

 Death

 Fontaine died in Paris on 10 October 1853 at the age of 91 years.
 His body was interred in the tomb he designed for Percier, in accordance with his wishes.
 His successful career spanned seven turbulent decades marked by the French Revolution, the Directory, the Napoleonic Empire, the Restoration, the July Monarchy and the governments of Napoleon III.

 Timeline

-The Palais des Tuileries in the foreground and the Louvre in the background, as depicted in 1860.
-The view is taken from the Tuileries garden, looking east.
+The Tuileries Palace in the foreground and the Louvre in the background, as depicted in 1860.
+The view is taken from the Tuileries Garden, looking east.

-Façade of the chapelle expiatoire, built on the location of the mass grave where Louis XVI and Marie-Antoinette were buried.
+Façade of the chapelle expiatoire, built on the location of the mass grave where Louis XVI and Marie Antoinette were buried.

-Two parallel colonnades traverse the south side of the garden in the Palais Royal.
+Two parallel colonnades traverse the south side of the garden in the Palais-Royal.
 They are the only vestiges of Fontaine and Percier's Galerie d'Orléans (demolished in 1930).

 A timeline of the main events and projects in Fontaine's life and career is as follows: